calvarado2004/px-virtualbox-ubuntu2004/README.md

 https://github.com/dotnwat/k8s-vagrant-libvirt

-Includes a Portworx deployment on a 3 worker node cluster and 1 master node.
+Includes a Portworx deployment on a 3 worker node cluster and 1 master node.\

 It creates 3 virtual disks per worker node.
-Uses 6GB of RAM per node, I would recommend to have at least 32GB of RAM on your host.
+Uses 12GB of RAM per node, I would recommend to have at least 64GB of RAM on your host.

 Portworx pods will take up to 10 minutes to become ready.